Whiteknight/CastIron/docs/index.md

 1. Write your own SQL instead of relying on an SQL code generator to produce messy, unreadable, unoptimized code
 1. Make use of all SQL features, instead of just the few features an ORM would expose to you
-1. Easily encapsulate your commands and queries into objects, for easy reuse and adherance to the *Single Responsibility Pattern*
+1. Easily encapsulate your commands and queries into objects, for easy reuse and adherance to the *Single Responsibility Principle*
-1. Easy batching of multiple commands and queries together
+1. Easy batching of multiple commands and queries together onto a single open connection
 1. Automatic and configurable mapping of result sets to values and objects

 Please see the [Quick Start](quickstart.md) guide to get started with some common usage patterns.